apiel/zicBox/README.md

 # ...
 ```

 In some case, we need to create some hidden view.
-Those hidden views can be useful when defining a layout view that is re-used in multiple view.
+Those hidden views can be useful when defining a layout that is re-used in multiple view.
 It might also be useful, when a view have multiple state (e.g. shifted view...).
 In all those case, we do not want those view to be iterable.
 To define a hidden view, set `HIDDEN` flag after the view name.

 ```ini
 VIEW=Layout HIDDEN